mstrYoda/spring-boot-rest-examples/README.md

 # spring-boot-rest-examples
 This is an example project about spring boot rest.
+This project does not consider architectural patterns, purpose of project is to show how to use spring boot with fundemental features.

 It is a guide to show how to do: